Chelsea DeBoer Shocked Over ‘RHOBH’ Drama: ‘Teen Mom’ Star Hooked On Bravo?

 Chelsea DeBoer is a reality star, as she has shared her life on MTV for years.
 Chelsea first started sharing her story on 16 & Pregnant after learning that she was pregnant with her daughter Aubree.
 MTV documented her story and offered her a spot on Teen Mom 2, which has been running on MTV for seven seasons.
 During this time, fans have seen her struggle with Aubree’s father, Adam Lind.

-He was often the focus of her storyline, as she really wanted to date him and he wanted nothing to do with Chelsea or the baby.
-Then, her storyline was about her frustration over his lack of engagement and now, he’s not a factor in her life.
-In other words, Chelsea DeBoer knows a thing or two about reality television and she recently admitted that she actually watches quite a bit herself.
+He was often the focus of her storyline, as she really wanted to date him, and he wanted nothing to do with Chelsea or the baby.
+Then, her storyline was about her frustration over his lack of engagement, and now, he’s not a factor in her life.
+In other words, Chelsea DeBoer knows a thing or two about reality television, and she recently admitted that she actually watches quite a bit herself.

 According to a new tweet, Chelsea DeBoer didn’t have to admit to watching reality television.
 A simple tweet revealed everything fans needed to know.
-Tuesday night, a bombshell was revealed during The Real Housewives of Beverly Hills, where Lisa Rinna hinted that Dorit Kemsley and her husband may be doing cocaine in their home.
+Tuesday night, a bombshell was revealed during The Real Housewives of Beverly Hills, where Lisa Rinna hinted that Dorit Kemsley and her husband might be doing cocaine in their home.

 I sure love this sweet boy ❤️ @coledeboer